Immigration Fee Waivers

 Mark the choice that shows the reason you are asking for a fee waiver.
 You only need to choose one, but if more than one category applies to you, you can choose more than one.
 If you choose more than one, you have to provide documents for each one.

 Choose 1 if you get public benefits (called “means-tested benefit” like MFIP, SSI, MA etc.) If your spouse, partner, parent, or relative you live with gets benefits, you can also choose this one.
 You don’t qualify on this basis if only your children get public benefits.
-You have to send documents that prove you (or your relative) receives benefits.
+You have to send documents to prove you (or your relative) gets benefits.
 A recent document from the county or the Social Security Administration that shows the benefit and amount you (or they) get each month is good proof.

 Choose 3 if the other reasons don’t apply to you but you are having financial trouble because of things like medical expenses, not having a job, having been evicted or being homeless.
 You have to send documents that prove it.
 For example: copies of your medical bills, a letter from your job saying you were laid off, or proof you are losing your house.